minprog/app-studio/35 Android Reference/48 SQLite/Content.md

     }

 ### onCreate
-This method is called when there is no database yet, for example when the app is run for the first time, and we need to have one created.
+This method is called when there is no database yet, for example when the app is started for the first time, and we need to have one created.
 The `onCreate` method received a `SQLiteDataBase` object, in this case called `db`, that we can now use.

     public void onCreate(SQLiteDatabase db) {
         // now we can use the db object to do stuff